Query Data

 Inner Join Query

-// Obtain only articles with categories, using inner join to ensure categories exist
+// Only get articles with categories, use inner join to ensure category exists

 const { data, error } = await db